Emotional Marketing: The Role of Impactful Storytelling

 Cut to the marketing scene today and you will note that when it comes to connecting with your audience on an emotional level, stories play a critical role.
 When you are telling a story that your audience can relate to, you are actually engaging in emotional marketing by creating a bond that will make them more likely to buy from you, support your cause, or take action.

 Oxytocin is a hormone that is released when we feel connected to others.
-It is often referred to as the “love hormone” or the “moral molecule” because it promotes feelings of empathy, trust, and cooperation.
+It is often referred to as the “love hormone” or the “moral molecule” because it promotes feelings of empathy and trust.

 According to Accenture Strategy’s Global Consumer Pulse Research, 64% of consumers prefer brands that are vocal about their purpose.
 Additionally, 65% are more inclined to avail a product or service from a brand based on the words, actions, values and beliefs of its employees.